-The Children in Care Council for Kingston and Richmond is focused on building relationships with the young people in our care and all departments within Children's Services.
+Kickback is the Children in Care Council for Windsor and Maidenhead delivered by AfC.
+We are focused on building relationships with the young people in our care and all departments within Children's Services.

-When projects crossover, we work with partners such as the Virtual School, independent reviewing officers, looked after children's nurse and foster carers to ensure CiCC can work jointly to deliver their vision.
-This relationship helps build a comprehensive picture of the child's or young person's voice coordinated by the youth engagement officer within the Youth Service.
+When projects crossover, we work with partners such as the Virtual School, family placement, independent reviewing officers', looked after children's nurse and foster carers to ensure Kickback can work jointly to deliver their vision.
+This relationship helps build a comprehensive picture of the child's or young person's voice coordinated by the youth engagement officer (YEO) within the Youth Service.

-CiCC members meet every Thursday at Heatham House, Twickenham.
+Kickback members meet once a month either at 4 Marlow Road or Windsor Youth Centre.
+The meetings are open to anyone in care who is over 12 years of age.
 The focus is on creating a friendly, pleasant and comfortable semi-formal meeting environment for discussions and consultation to take place.
 It allows the group to suggest projects which can be aimed at tackling issues in their lives or simply develop a common interest within the group.
 There is also a fun element to the meeting.

-The agenda covers a mixture of projects that are chosen, any government and/or service changes, young people's ideas for shaping the service and suggestions from foster carers.
+The agenda covers a mixture of projects that are chosen, any government and/or service changes, young people's ideas for shaping the service and suggestions from virtual members and foster carers.